 To begin using Tool Reports go to the Reporting > Tool Reports section of your site and click on the Guestbook link in the left-hand menu.

-Use filters to select the project you would like to look at and also select the data date range.
+Use filters to select the project you would like to look at and also select the data range.
 Click on Update to generate your report.